 A Statewide Study of How School Discipline Relates to Students’ Success and Juvenile Justice Involvement

-A recent and unprecedented study of nearly one million Texas public school students, followed for over six years, reveals nearly 60 percent were either suspended or expelled.
+An unprecedented study of nearly one million Texas public school students, followed for over six years, reveals nearly 60 percent were either suspended or expelled.
 This and additional findings are presented in a special report prepared by the Public Policy Research Institute of Texas A&M University in partnership with the Council of State Governments (CSG) Justice Center.

 Breaking Schools’ Rules: A Statewide Study of How School Discipline Relates to Students’ Success and Juvenile Justice Involvement features these and other key findings: